 You are here

-Install Public Use Electric Vehicle (EV) Charging Stations (In Progress)
+Install Public Use Electric Vehicle (EV) Charging Stations (Ongoing)

 In this region of the electric grid, an electric vehicle typically emits fewer GHG emissions than a conventional gas-fueled vehicle of similar size.
 The Parking Department is supporting sustainability through implementation of public use electric vehicle charging spaces, with 20 “Level 1” charging spaces now on campus, and began installing “Level 2” stations in 2015.
 The campus could support additional electric vehicle charging infrastructure.